donnyt/pricing-engine/tasks/prd-po-pricing-engine.md

 ## 1. Introduction/Overview

 The Private Office (PO) Pricing Engine is designed to calculate and provide recommended PO pricing for each location, ensuring profitability by dynamically adjusting prices based on actual costs, occupancy, and business rules.
 The engine will automate pricing, reduce manual work, and provide clarity to sales and operations teams.
-It will also generate reasoning for the recommended price range using a Large Language Model (LLM).
+It will also generate reasoning for the recommended price range using a Large Language Model (LLM). **The engine will also support integration with Google Spaces Chat, allowing users to request the latest pricing for a location directly via chat.**

+**Additionally, a Google Chat app will be developed to allow users to interact with the pricing engine directly from Google Chat, making it easy for sales, ops, and other team members to retrieve pricing and reasoning in real time.**

 ## 2. Goals